philpagel/PCE174-communication/readme.md

 https://construct.readthedocs.io/en/latest/

-If it is not provided by your distribution just install a local version :
+If it is not provided by your distribution just install a local version:

     pip install construct